Updated on 27th March 2021

 Furthermore, you can even try several formatting options for these Google Slides design tips.
 Just click on the Format > Format Option on the menu bar.
 From here, you can set filters on the text, lock aspect ratios, add reflection, and do so much more.

-4. Add those GIFs and Animations to your Slides
+20. Add GIFs and Animations to Your Slides

 If you want to make your presentations interesting, then consider adding more visually appealing and unique content to it.
 For instance, GIFs have been in the current trends and they will certainly make even a mundane topic interesting.
 To explore this, just go to the Insert tab on the Menu bar and choose to insert images.
 This will let you add GIFs from your local system, the web, or even Google Drive.